MRCIEU/mr-kg/docs/GLOSSARY.md

 Classification of how exposure-outcome trait pairs are matched between studies when computing evidence profile similarities and reproducibility metrics.

-There are three match types:
+#### Hierarchical fallback design

+The three match types form a **hierarchical fallback scheme**, not independent parallel methods.
+The algorithm processes tiers in order of precision, and each trait pair is matched at most once:

+1. **Tier 1 (Exact)**: Attempt exact trait index matching first
+2. **Tier 2 (Fuzzy)**: For pairs unmatched by Tier 1, attempt embedding-based fuzzy matching
+3. **Tier 3 (EFO)**: For pairs still unmatched, attempt EFO ontology matching

+This means fuzzy matching only considers pairs that failed exact matching, and EFO matching only considers pairs that failed both exact and fuzzy matching.
+The tiers do not overlap - a pair matched at a higher-precision tier will not be re-evaluated at lower-precision tiers.

+#### Match type definitions

-1. **Exact match**: Trait labels are identical strings after normalization (case-insensitive, whitespace-normalized).
+1. **Exact match**: Trait pairs have identical trait indices, meaning they were assigned the same unique identifier during preprocessing.
    This represents the highest confidence that studies are investigating the same exposure-outcome relationship.

    Example: Study A reports "body mass index" -> "type 2 diabetes" and Study B reports "Body Mass Index" -> "Type 2 Diabetes".
-After normalization, these are exact matches.

-2. **Fuzzy match**: Trait labels are similar but not identical, matched using string similarity algorithms (e.g., Levenshtein distance, trigram similarity).
-This captures trait pairs that likely refer to the same concept despite spelling variations or minor wording differences.

-   Example: "body mass index" vs "body-mass index" or "type 2 diabetes" vs "type II diabetes".
-These would be fuzzy matches.
+   After normalization during preprocessing, both receive the same trait indices.

+2. **Fuzzy match**: Trait pairs have different trait indices but high semantic similarity based on embedding vectors.
+   Matching uses cosine similarity between 200-dimensional ScispaCy embeddings.
+   Both exposure AND outcome traits must exceed the similarity threshold (default: 0.70) for a pair to match.

+   Example: "body mass index" (trait_index=42) vs "BMI" (trait_index=107) may have cosine similarity of 0.85, exceeding the threshold.

-3. **EFO match**: Traits are mapped to the same Experimental Factor Ontology (EFO) term, establishing semantic equivalence through standardized biomedical ontology.
-This provides the most robust matching for traits expressed with different terminology but referring to the same biomedical concept.
+3. **EFO match**: Trait pairs map to the same Experimental Factor Ontology (EFO) term, establishing semantic equivalence through standardized biomedical ontology.
+   This is the lowest-precision tier, matching at the category level rather than the specific trait level.

-   Example: "BMI" and "body mass index" both map to EFO:0004340, or "myocardial infarction" and "heart attack" both map to the same EFO term.
+   Example: "myocardial infarction" and "heart attack" both map to the same EFO term.

 Match type is tracked for each trait pair comparison using boolean indicators:
 `has_exact_match`, `has_fuzzy_match`, `has_efo_match`.
-A single study pair may
-have different match types for different trait pairs.
+A single study pair may have different match types for different trait pairs (e.g., some pairs matched exactly, others via fuzzy matching).

 Match type sensitivity varies by disease category.
 Case Study 1 analysis revealed a significant Category x Match type interaction (p = 0.025), showing: